treggify/mindweaver/README.md

 ## Configuration

 1. Open Settings > Community Plugins > MindWeaver
+2. Enable the plugin by clicking the toggle switch
+3. Click the gear icon next to MindWeaver to open settings
-2. Enter your OpenAI API key
+4. Enter your OpenAI API key
-3. (Optional) Add special instructions for connection discovery
+5. (Optional) Add special instructions for connection discovery
-4. Adjust the relevance threshold as needed (0-1)
+6. Adjust the relevance threshold as needed (0-1)

 ## Usage

 1. Open any note in your vault
-2. Use the slash command `/weave-connections` or the configured hotkey
+2. You can invoke MindWeaver in two ways:
+   - Type `/` and choose "MindWeaver: Weave Connections"
+   - Open command palette (Cmd/Ctrl + P) and search for "Weave Connections"
 3. MindWeaver will analyze your vault and automatically weave relevant connections

 ## Development